mjsflames/c01w24-project-RxValidators/deliverable3/Sprint Retrospective.md

 - Found an API to get nearby "Green Resources"
 - Displayed map and Google Maps link in Green Resources frontend
 - Retrieved user's live location or user can enter an address/location
+- Completed logging and displaying prescriptions for Patients and Prescribers

 # Challenges
 - Finding time to work on this project (due to Midterms)